dfinity/ICRC-1/README.md

 | `icrc1:name` | `variant { Text = "Test Token" }` | The name of the token.
 When present, should be the same as the result of the [`icrc1_name`](#name_method) query call. |
 | `icrc1:decimals` | `variant { Nat = 8 }` | The number of decimals the token uses.
 For example, 8 means to divide the token amount by 10<sup>8</sup> to get its user representation.
 When present, should be the same as the result of the [`icrc1_decimals`](#decimals_method) query call. |
 | `icrc1:fee` | `variant { Nat = 10_000 }` | The default transfer fee.
 When present, should be the same as the result of the [`icrc1_fee`](#fee_method) query call. |

+## Transaction deduplication <span id="transfer_deduplication"></span>

+Consider the following scenario:

+  1. An agent sends a transaction to an ICRC-1 ledger hosted on the IC.
+  2. The ledger accepts the transaction.
+  3. The agent loses the network connection for several minutes and cannot learn about the outcome of the transaction.

+An ICRC-1 ledger SHOULD implement transfer deduplication to simplify the error recovery for agents.
+The deduplication covers all transactions submitted within a pre-configured time window `TX_WINDOW` (for example, last 24 hours).
+The ledger MAY extend the deduplication window into the future by PERMITTED_DRIFT parameter (for example, 2 minutes) to account for the time drift between the client and the Internet Computer.

+The client can control the deduplication algorithm using `created_at_time` and `memo` fields of the [`transfer`](#transfer_method) call argument:
+  * The `created_at_time` field sets the transaction construction time as the number of nanoseconds from the UNIX epoch in the UTC timezone.
+  * The `memo` field does not have any meaning to the ledger, except that the ledger will not deduplicate transfers with different values of the `memo` field.

+The ledger SHOULD use the following algorithm for transaction deduplication:
+  * If `created_at_time` is set and is _before_ `time() - TX_WINDOW - PERMITTED_DRIFT` as observed by the ledger, the ledger should return `variant { TooOld }` error.
+  * If `created_at_time` is set and is _after_ `time() + PERMITTED_DRIFT` as observed by the ledger, the ledger should return `variant { CreatedInFuture = record { ledger_time = ... } }` error.
+  * If the ledger observed a structurally equal transfer payload (i.e., all the transfer argument fields and the caller have the same values) at transaction with index `i`, it should return `variant { Duplicate = record { duplicate_of = i } }`.
+  * Otherwise, the transfer is a new transaction.

 ## Minting account <span id="minting_account"></span>